Before export: replace the starter example with your source; citation, DOI, URL, or library note.

 Literature Review Matrix Generator

 The starter rows are illustrative examples, not real papers or citations.
 They are excluded from exports until you replace them with papers you have read and add a citation, DOI, URL, or library note.
+Your working matrix is saved only in this browser; use a backup to move it elsewhere.

 Themes